MichaelELeonard/Neural-Network-Challenge/README.md

 <br>

 # Compile, Train and Evaluate the Model
 A Deep Learning - Neural Network model was established, compiled, fit, and trained.
-The model was run for 200 epochs, and the model characteristics included:
+The model was run for 200 epochs, with model characteristics including:
 * Two hidden layers <br>
 * Hidden layer one – 8 neurons, activation function ‘relu’<br>
 * Hidden layer two – 5 neurons, activation function ‘relu’<br>